jacobalberty/cups-docker/README.md

 If you have a suggestion for how to improve usability of this image, feel free to post on the [github issue tracker](https://github.com/jacobalberty/cups-docker/issues).

-## Buster

-I have added an experimental buster tag for the current stable and put the release candidates onto buster.
-I will be moving my own installations over to buster asap, once I am confident the stable versions work well I will move the `latest` tag to buster.

 ### Current issues with Buster

-dnssd discovery is flakey with debian buster right now.
-The buster tag works well with ip addresses or regular hostnames, but dnssd discovered printers intermittently drop off.
+As of 2.3 this image is on buster. dnssd discovery is flakey with debian buster right now.
+It works well with ip addresses or regular hostnames, but dnssd discovered printers intermittently drop off.
+It is likely fixable with some changes to the avahi configuration. but avahi isn't part of this by default anyway, it's only installed if you install the hplip drivers.

 ## TODO